Ripcord-lin/AntslncRNA/README.md

 # AntslncRNA
-code used in Ants lncRNA research
+Code used in Ants lncRNA research: "lncRNA regulates developmental canalization for caste differentiation in ants"